Open web vs AI: what can W3C do?

-At this week’s W3C Advisory Committee meeting, I ran a breakout session on what to do about threats to the open web.
+At last week’s W3C Advisory Committee meeting, I ran a breakout session on what to do about threats to the open web.
 We had an interesting conversation.
 Many interesting points were raised, and some disagreed the web needs saving at all.

 Disclosure: as the breakout was part of a Member-confidential event, I generalised and synthesised what was raised, and left out attributions to specific individuals, except where I explicitly asked permission (Members can view the minutes).